Home About Us Blog Photos Meditation Landcare Links Contact

 About Gondwana

-Gondwana Sanctuary is a residential community on 40 hectares of land at Tyagarah, near Byron Bay on the sub-tropical east coast of Australia.
-It is situated 2 km from Tyagarah beach with wonderful views of Cape Byron and Mount Warning.
+Gondwana Sanctuary has been in existence since 1987.
+It is a residential community situated on 40 hectares of land at Tyagarah, near Byron Bay on the sub-tropical east coast of Australia.

 Byron Bay